 Anirudh Kanisetti, Associate Fellow at Takshashila Institution anchored the discussion as the host.
 The conversation began with deliberation on India-Sri Lanka economic relationship.

-The first of the panellists to speak Dr. Coomaraswamy, began by highlighting that the economic relationship between India and Sri-Lanka is multifaceted.
+The first of the panellists to speak Dr Coomaraswamy began by highlighting that the economic relationship between India and Sri-Lanka is multifaceted.
 India is Sri Lanka’s largest trading partner, third-largest FDI source, and the largest source of tourism in recent years.
 On the issue of bilateral trade he further elaborated that given the large asymmetry in size between the two countries, principles of non-reciprocity and special & differential treatment need to underlie India-Sri Lanka economic relations.
-He remarked that Only 5% of India’s exports to Sri Lanka were on a preferential basis whereas nearly 64% of Sri Lanka’s exports to India are on preferential basis.
+He remarked that Only 5% of India’s exports to Sri Lanka were on a preferential basis whereas nearly 64% of Sri Lanka’s exports to India are on a preferential basis.
 This is a good sign and more needs to be done to reduce non-trade barriers between the two countries.
-Dr. Coomaraswamy also highlighted that post pandemic India and Sri Lankan companies can work together to plug gaps in the world’s soon-to-be restructured supply chains which would lead to greater growth and prosperity.
+Dr Coomaraswamy also highlighted that post-pandemic India and Sri Lankan companies can work together to plug gaps in the world’s soon-to-be restructured supply chains which would lead to greater growth and prosperity.

 The second panellist Prof. Gunaratna remarked that India must understand that after a 30-year-long Civil War, Sri Lanka needs to engage with other countries, including China, to rebuild its economy.
 But Sri Lanka will not allow China to threaten Indian security or strategic interests.
 He further remarked that there is a need for greater security and intelligence cooperation between the two countries to defend against threats posed by terror groups.